lyft/presto-gateway/README.md

 ## Resource Groups API

 ### Add a resource group
 To add a single resource group, specify all relevant fields in the body.
+Resource group id should not be specified since the database should autoincrement it.
 ```$xslt
 curl -X POST http://localhost:8080/presto/resourcegroup/create \
- -d '{  "resourceGroupId": 1, \
+ -d '{
         "name": "resourcegroup1", \
         "softMemoryLimit": "100%", \
         "maxQueued": 100, \